Washington faith leaders reject immigration orders in Sunday sermons

 'WHAT A WEEK IT HAS BEEN'

 Trump, a Presbyterian, stayed at the White House on Sunday morning.
-The National Presbyterian Church nearby has invited him to worship, an offer that led to objections from some of its members, according to the church's senior pastor, David Renwick.
+The National Presbyterian Church nearby has invited him to worship, according to the church's senior pastor, David Renwick.

+"This is not a political invitation.
+I will say that again and perhaps again and again," Renwick said.
+"It is an issue of hospitality and a welcoming extended to any president.

 Residents of Washington almost exclusively vote Democrat, and only about 5 percent of registered voters are Republicans like Trump.
 The city's political leanings were evident as many ministers widened their sermons on the traditional day of Christian worship to all the policies and priorities Trump has laid out since his inauguration on Jan.
 20.